Colorado Substance Use Statistics and Addiction Treatment Options

 Identifying Co-occurring Disorders

 Addiction and mental health issues often go hand-in-hand.
-Whether mental health issues led to substance abuse or the other way around, the initial assessment determines what areas of a person’s life need to be addressed during treatment.
+Whether mental health issues led to substance use or the other way around, the initial assessment determines what areas of a person’s life need to be addressed during treatment.

 If, in addition to a substance use disorder, a person also has a co-occurring disorder such as anxiety or depression, this evaluation will help treatment providers outline dual-diagnosis care.
 Colorado treatment programs for co-occurring disorders address both the substance use disorder and any mental health issues to give a person the best opportunity for stable, long-lasting recovery.